We may earn commission from affiliate links β

 4 Kantuna

-Restaurant/pizzeria 4 Kantuna lies in the very heart of the Old town of Zadar and is a beautiful place for a hearty dinner after a long day of exploring.
-Featuring a modern interior design, the restaurant’s menu is almost overwhelmingly extensive.
-There’s everything from portions of pasta, risottos, bruschettas, and salads to fish and seafood, steaks, and lamb chops.
+Restaurant/pizzeria 4 Kantuna lies in the very heart of the Old Town of Zadar and is a beautiful place for a hearty dinner after a long day of exploring.
+The restaurant’s menu is almost overwhelmingly extensive and features a modern interior design.
+There’s everything from portions of pasta, risotto, bruschettas, and salads to fish and seafood, steaks, and lamb chops.
 The star of the menu, however, is the pizzas.

 ART Kavana